helanga/PyBer_Analysis/README.md

  ![](Resources/summerydf.png)

+  - Considering above dataframe we can say follwing.
+   -  City type "Rural" has minimum Total Rides, Total Drivers and Total Fares comparing to othger two city types.
-  - Considering above data frame we can say city types among Total rides, Total Drivers and total fares.Rural city type has minimum total rides, total drivers and total fares.
-But the urban cities have higher number of total Rides, Total Drivers and Total Fares.
-Suburban is in between rural and urban.
+   -  City type "Urban" has highest number of Total Rides, Total Drivers and Total Fares.
-  -	If we consider city types among Average fare per ride, it doesn’t show big difference, but the rural cities have minimum average fare per ride and urban has maximum $34.62 ad suburban is in between with $30.97.
-  -	In average fare per driver column, we can see Rural cities has maximum average fare per driver ($55.49) and suburban cities has $39.50 and Urban shows with very less amount ($16.57) comparing with other two city types
+   -  The Average Fare per Ride is concerned, the "Rural" city type has the highest fare ($34.62) while "Urban" has the lowest ($24.53).
+The differance is slightly over than $10 between Rual and urban city types.
+Average Fare per Ride differance between Rural and Suburban is $3.65 while observed $6.44 differance between Suburban and Urban.
+   -	The Average Fare per Drivers is concerned, the lowest fare is for "Urban" ($16.57) and highest is for "Rural" ($55.49).
+Average Fare per Dribvers valune for Rural is little over 3 times higher than the value for "Urban".
+   -

 #### Multiple line chart for weekly fare (from Jan Apr) among different city types